code quality

 Reliability

 Reliability measures the ability of software to perform its required functions under stated conditions for a specified period of time without failure.
-This attribute is quantified by tracking the frequency and severity of failures, mean time between failures (MTBF), and recovery time after a failure.
+This attribute is quantified by tracking software reliability metrics, such as the frequency and severity of failures, mean time between failures (MTBF), and recovery time after a failure.
 High reliability is critical for maintaining user trust and minimizing disruptions in software-dependent activities, especially in critical systems where downtime can have significant consequences.

 What are the characteristics of good code?